sk-mustakim-ali/music-player/README.md

-plz give the location of the music file/ the mp3 file in your pc /laptop for to run the python file.
+Please give the location of the music file or the mp3 file on your PC or laptop so that you can run the Python file.

 in line number 33.